Now accepting applications in CASPA for Fall 2019

 Prerequisite Courses: Introductory courses are not acceptable

-- Biological Science -2 semesters of General Biology (no lab required) 6 semester credits
+- Biological Science – 6 semester credits or 9 quarter credits of General Biology (no lab required)

-- Provide an insight into your understanding of medicine.
+- personal essay that reflects a personal life experience that provides insight into your understanding of medicine.

 Additional requirements for domestic, international, and foreign-educated students:

-- Interviews are performed by PA Program committee (on site, Skype or Face Time) as needed.
+- Interviews are performed by PA Program committee on site.
+Skype or Face Time in case by case basis.

 - A comprehensive background check requiring fingerprints and drug screen will be administered during the admissions process, after acceptance.

 - Applicants who completed their education outside the US must also provide an Academic credentialing evaluation from an agency recognized by the National Association of Credential Evaluation Services (NACES) that provides evidence of that degree earned is equivalent to a bachelor’s degree from an accredited institution in the United States.
 If the NACES approved evaluation service includes a copy of the evaluated official transcripts with the evaluation, USAHS will consider these transcripts as official.